backstage/backstage/docs/integrations/gerrit/discovery--old.md

 ---

 :::info
-This documentation is written for [the new backend system](../../backend-system/index.md) which is the default since Backstage [version 1.24](../../releases/v1.24.0.md).
-If you are still on the old backend system, you may want to read [its own article](./discovery--old.md) instead, and [consider migrating](../../backend-system/building-backends/08-migrating.md)!
+This documentation is written for the old backend which has been replaced by [the new backend system](../../backend-system/index.md), being the default since Backstage [version 1.24](../../releases/v1.24.0.md).
+If have migrated to the new backend system, you may want to read [its own article](./discovery.md) instead.
+Otherwise, [consider migrating](../../backend-system/building-backends/08-migrating.md)!
 :::

 The Gerrit integration has a special entity provider for discovering catalog entities